On the complexity of counting feedback arc sets: Abstract

 \section{Abstract}

 In this note we study the computational complexity of feedback arc set counting problems in directed graphs, highlighting some subtle yet common properties of counting classes.
 Counting the number of feedback arc sets of cardinality $k$ and the total number of feedback arc sets are $\sPoly$-complete problems, while counting the number of minimum feedback arc sets is only proven to be $\sPoly$-hard.
-Indeed, this latter problem is $\sOptPoly$-complete, hence if it belongs to $\sPoly$ then $\Poly=\NP$.\\[.5em] N.B.: Despite some bibliographic investigations I haven't found these results stated anywhere, though they are derived from fairly standard methods and may be useful.
-If they are already published please let me know: \texttt{name.surname@lis-lab.fr}!
+Indeed, this latter problem is $\sOptPoly$-complete, hence if it belongs to $\sPoly$ then $\Poly=\NP$.